i18next/next-i18next/TROUBLESHOOT.md

 Another way to list duplicate is to use `npm why -r next-i18next i18next`, `pnpm why -r next-i18next i18next` or `yarn why -R next-i18next && yarn why -R i18next`.

-If it does not fix the problem, search for similar issues and/or drop a new one, we'll look into it.
+If it does not fix the problem, search for similar issues and/or drop a new one (having versions helps to narrow possible causes)